ArielC786/komento/README.md

 Effortlessly upload any image, add comments, and streamline coordination.
-I'm not a programmer, I used cursor AI.
-Some error when loading a new image, the previous mark-up re-appears over the new image.
-If you are a kind code specialist can help to fix this.
-Thanks  Try  - https://arielc786.github.io/komento/
+I'm not a programmer and I used cursor AI.